CosmWasm/docs/src/pages/cw-storage-plus.md

 While developing smart contracts, it's important to remember on-chain storage is, as always, pricey.
 Conventionally, developers often draw the line at a "small logo image" (think a few KBs).
-If you need to store bigger things, it's likely time to consider off-chain storage (like IPFS or centralized storage).
+If you need to store bigger things, it's likely time to consider off-chain storage (like IPFS or some centralized storage).
 Techniques for securely and reliably storing large data off-chain are beyond the scope of this document.